LunaSquee/pycurse-minecraft/README.md

 # Download CurseForge Minecraft Mod Packs on Linux
+This Python script allows you to download CurseForge Minecraft Mod Packs on Linux, without the need for the Twitch Client.

-**Requires Python 3.**
+**Requires Python 3 and the `requests` module.**

-All you have to do is `python install_pack.py https://minecraft.curseforge.com/projects/MODPACK_NAME_HERE` and follow the instructions!
-This script will automatically
+All you have to do is `./install_pack.py https://minecraft.curseforge.com/projects/MODPACK_NAME_HERE` and follow the instructions!
+This script will automatically:
 * Download the latest version of the modpack (unless `/files/:fileId` with a custom ID is appended to the url)
 * Download all the mods listed in `manifest.json` one after another
 * Apply any and all `overrides`